j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 ### 03 - Bonus: Lazy CTF Player

-This is one of that solutions you are proudly ashamed of yourself during CTFs, but it works.
+This is one of that solutions you are ashamed to be proud of yourself during CTFs, but it works.
 Using some consolidation of the previous two solutions, this one just guess one of the last 16 doors and repeatedly connects to the server trying always to read the same picked address again and again until that one is picked from the server as the one to have the flag.
 Since we only need to pick an address between 16 doors, `6%` of chances to hit the jackpot is very doable even if the contest use some kind of [PoW](https://en.wikipedia.org/wiki/Proof_of_work) (Prof of Work).
 Now the payload is reduced (22 bytes) to: